APC-SoCIT/APC_2023_2024_T1_TAPM/README.md

 1. Then look for path public/storageExample and copy-paste its content to public/storage
 1. Lastly, 'php artisan serve'.
 Activate a new terminal then type 'npm run dev'

-<p>If any error persists, please do contact the developers to solve the problems.<p>
+If any error persists, please do contact the developers to solve the problems.